Hurricane Proof Windows - Guaranteed To Protect Your Home

 Since winds in a hurricane are normally stronger at higher elevations, then it is wise to have maximum protection in all your windows if you live on top of a hill.
 It is critical that you install hurricane proof windows on the lower stories of your house since this is the most common location where thefts occur.
 It will also prevent water leakage into the house if flood waters rise up to window height.

-Hurricane proof windows do not need additional protection from shutters.
+Hurricane proof windows do not need to be covered by shutters.

 What if you can't afford hurricane proof windows?